-The length (sometimes referred to as the rise for some types of nose rings) is measured from the base of the gem or decoration to the beginning of the curve, bend, or bulbous end; a portion of the jewelry often referred to as the “wearable surface.”
-This is the part that will actually be worn inside the piercing.
+The "length" (sometimes referred to as the "rise") of nose rings is measured from the base of the gem or decoration to the beginning of the curve, bend, or bulbous end.
+This portion of the jewelry is also known as the “wearable surface,” as it refers to the part of the item that will actually be worn inside the piercing.

-The two most common types of bends will be either a nose screw (the standard type of nose ring that looks like a corkscrew) or an l-shape, which literally leaves the item in the shape of an uppercase L.
+The two most common types of bends are the nose screw, a standard type of nose ring that looks like a corkscrew, and the L-shape, which literally leaves the item in the shape of an uppercase L.

-Depending on how high up your piercing is and how large or small your nostril is, an incorrect diameter can end up looking a little funky, so this is important to figure out so you can achieve your best style.
+Depending on how high up your piercing is and how large or small your nostril is, an incorrect diameter can end up looking a little funky.
+A properly measured diameter will look the most aesthetically pleasing, so it's very important to measure correctly!

 Step 3: Pick Your Decoration and/or Gem

-Problem #1: My nose ring sticks up a bit and leaves a gap between the stud and my skin instead of laying flat against my nose.
+Problem #1: "My nose ring sticks up a bit and leaves a gap between the stud and my skin instead of laying flat against my nose."

-Most of these kinds of nose rings have a rise of either 6 or 7 millimeters, but for those who have slightly thinner nostrils, a 5 millimeter rise may be necessary for a proper fit in your piercing.
+Most of these kinds of nose rings have a rise of either 6 or 7 millimeters, but for those who have slightly thinner nostrils, a 5-millimeter rise may be necessary for a proper fit in your piercing.

-Problem #2: The corkscrew portion of my nose screw sticks out and is visible from the bottom of my nostril.
+Problem #2: "The corkscrew portion of my nose screw sticks out and is visible from the bottom of my nostril."

-Switching to a nose bone style is a quick and easy fix, but if that isn’t a comfortable enough option for you, then stick to the screws and try an item with a less pronounced curve in its design or one that doesn’t make a full revolution to solve the problem.
+Switching to a nose bone style is a quick and easy fix.
+If that isn’t a comfortable enough option for you, then try a screw with a less pronounced curve in its design or one that doesn’t make a full revolution to solve the problem.

-Problem #3: How can I get a nose hoop that will fit without looking like it's too big for my nostril?
-I want to wear this type of nose jewelry, but my nose piercing is a little higher on my nostril than standard.
+Problem #3: "How can I get a nose hoop that will fit without looking like it's too big for my nostril?
+I want to wear this type of nose jewelry, but my nose piercing is a little higher on my nostril than standard."

-Solution: If when you wear regular nose hoops and they don't seem to be big enough for your piercing, but larger universal circular rings (such as seamless segment rings) stick out from your piercing too much, a good solution is getting a custom nose ring.
+Solution: If regular nose hoops don't seem to be big enough for your piercing, but larger, universal circular rings (such as seamless segment rings) stick out from your piercing too much, a good solution is getting a custom nose ring.